Power BI Data Flows: A Complete Guide

 Power BI Data Flows are independent data transformation engines that can significantly enhance the development and maintenance of your Power BI solution.

 They can be utilized within the organization to create modular ETL/ELT pipelines, preparing datasets for use in Power BI Desktop and other tools.
+These Power BI pipelines are especially valuable for organizations dealing with diverse data sources and complex data cleansing and transformation requirements.

 Data Flows can: